 Our family run holiday cottage situated in the popular lakeland town of Keswick is ideal for exploring the delights of the Lake District.
 The house is within walking distance to the main high street with a diverse selection of restaurants, pubs and bakeries to choose from.
 There is also a great selection of shops from specialized walking and climbing to old fashion sweet shops.
 Meander through the town and you will reach the shores of Derwent Water where you can take a cruise, hire your own rowing boat or just seat and appreciate the views of the lakeland fells.

 Our cosy bungalow boasts views of the fells of Skiddaw, Latrigg and Blencathra and has a generous plot with large private driveway.
 The garage is also handy for storing bikes or even the car.
 The house benefits from a large garden, great for the children and large patio areas which are ideal for taking in a warm summers afternoon.
-New for 2014 WIFI is now available.
+FREE WIFI is now available.

 The house comprises of two bedrooms- a double with feature metal frame bed and radio alarm clock and a large twin with views to the hills and a great DAB radio.
 The modern fitted kitchen with all you need to prepare your own meals and spend less time tidying with our dishwasher.
 The recently refurbished bathroom benefits from a bath and shower and smart white bathroom suite.
 The lounge provides seating for four and has an electric flame effect fire, perfect for a cuddling up in front of the 32 inch Led tv and DVD player.
 The dining table for four is also situated in the lounge.
 Gas, central heating and double glazing throughout means the house is great all year round.

-Included in the rental is the use of Keswick Leisure pool and gym.
+Included in the rental (TILL THE END OF 2016) is the use of Keswick Leisure pool and gym.
 The pool is great for children of all ages with the sloping beach area providing easy entry, a 30m water slide and wave machine.
 Also 15% off mountain bike hire and Cumbria's newest attraction Clip 'n Climb in Maryport.
+(NOT INCLUDED IN 2017)

 |Size||Sleeps up to 4, 2 bedrooms|